Free or Cheap Things to Do on the Big Island: Budget-Friendly Adventures Await

 The famous black sand beach at Punalu’u is fun to drive to in the south area of the Big Island and check out the green turtles that love to hang out at the beach.

-What to do for free or cheap in Hilo or the East Side of Hawaii
+What things to do in Hilo or the East Side of Hawaii for free or cheap

 Check out the new black sand beach in Opihikao

 A new gravel road has been constructed to allow the public to enjoy the beach for the first time along with some hot ponds in the area to enjoy.
 The expansive black sand beach is beautiful but also dangerous at times, so caution should be taken to see if the surf is too rough for entry.